charIoT-h2020/chariot-base/docs/installation.rst

 .. code-block:: console

-    $ pip install chariot_privacy_engine
+    $ pip install chariot_base

-This is the preferred method to install Chariot Privacy Engine, as it will always install the most recent stable release.
+This is the preferred method to install Chariot Base, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.